YunoHost-Apps/domoticz_ynh/doc/ADMIN.md

 This will authorized only IPv4 within local network to access your Domoticz API.
 You may add individual IPv6 address in the same way.

+## Upgrades

+Upgrades from inside the application have been disabled.
+Well, in fact I just hide the link, so you can still upgrade using the command line if you know how to do it.
+This is to avoid some unexpected upgrade that may break the YunoHost integration, such as the mandatory user management from 2023.1.

 ## Limitations

 * Backup cannot be restored on a different machine type (arm, x86...) as compiled sources are different
+* LDAP is not supported by the upstream app